 ·Salty's Story.
 Salty, an agility dog, was diagnosed with a soft tissue sarcoma, in 2009.
 Lonna chose radiation, based on the high likelihood (84%) the cancer would not return within 5 years, accompanied by specific diet and supplements.
 In Salty's Badge of Courage, Lonna discusses her evaluation of treatment options, what the radiation process was like, and how Salty was able to continue his agility activities during the course of treatment.

 · Every Day is A Good Day (Berry The Dog’s Guide to Living with Lymphoma).
 Every Day is an owner’s guide to the chemotherapy treatment process, with links to dozens of sites related to canine lymphoma.

 Each of our pets received a cancer diagnosis, followed by treatment.
 Initially, we all faced the same questions: What should I do?
 Will treatment hurt my pet?
 Will my pet receive caring treatment at a teaching facility or will he be a research subject?
 What will my pet's quality of life be?
 We each gathered information from written materials from VHUP and other sources, conversations with the veterinarians, internet searches, and other owners whose pets had cancer.
 We hope that by sharing our experiences, Pets With Cancer Lifeline can be another such source.

-Collectively, our pets had hundreds of months of treatment at the VHUP Oncology Service, so we've learned a lot about how pets with cancer lead their everyday lives.
+Collectively, our pets had hundreds of months of treatment so we learned a lot about how pets with cancer lead their everyday lives.
 We've seen the initial stages of treatment, remission, recurrence, and loss of our pets -- to cancer and to other, unrelated causes.
 We support you in your journey.

-* * * * * *
+* * * * * * * * * *